serinaf127/Vwesion-Control/README.md

 ### Why we went with GNU LESSER GENERAL PUBLIC LICENSE Version 3 and Microsoft Community Code of Conduct as the license and code of conduct respectively?
-- As our open-source license, we picked the GNU Lesser General Public License Version 3 because it allows users to study, utilize, combine, share, and redistribute our software component while still safeguarding our copyright.
+- As our open-source license, we picked the GNU Lesser General Public License Version 3 because it allows users to study, utilize, combine, share, and redistribute our software component while still safeguarding our copyright. <br />
 - Since it meets our aims of building a safe, inviting, inclusive, and helpful community, we picked the Microsoft Community Code of Conduct as our code of conduct.